NepharaLabs/Nephara_App/docs/getting-started/configuration.md

 ## Fair Usage Policy

-Necrona is designed for cryptocurrency analysis.
+NECRORA is designed for cryptocurrency analysis.
 We ask users to:

 - Use the platform for legitimate research
 - Respect the rate limiting